MerveKucukzoroglu/sverigeloppis/README.md

     * 'created_on' is the DateTimeField for arranging the sequence of questions and help seller to identify when that particular question was asked.

 4. Subscription (Newsletter) Model:
-    * Subscription is for subscribung our site newsletter.
+    * Subscription is for subscribing our site newsletter.
 Any site visitor can subscribe to the newsletter, they do not have to register to the site for subscribing to our newsletter.
     * Subscription model has two fields: 'email' and 'subscribed_on'.
     * Anyone can subscribe by their 'email'.
 Once subscribed, the subscribers will get a thank you email for subscribing to our newsletter.
     * 'subscribed_on' field is auto generated DateTimeField for recording the day and time of subscriptions.
+    * The same email cannot be used to subscribe twice.
+The user will be notified by alert message that email is already in listed for our newsletter

 5. Advert Model:
     * This model has 3 fields.
 While creating a loppis advertisement, advert model generates the 'ad_number', 'stripe_pid' and 'ad_payment_date'.